Anatomy of a Golf Lesson – How I Teach

 - stand up losing the spine angle at impact as he or she hits a pull or slice and “chicken wings” the lead arm.

-Now, it appears there are at least 4 or 5 things to fix in that list.
-And if you were to start out in the middle of the list by telling the player to stay down and swing from the inside, they might not accomplish any of it naturally assuming they are incapable of getting better.
+Now, if you look closely at the list of problems above, it appears there are at least 4 or 5 things for this student to fix.
+And if you were to start out in the middle of the list by telling the player to stay down and swing from the inside, they might not accomplish any of it and would naturally assume they are incapable of getting better.
 However, if you had the same player start with the proper grip, it would almost force them to make all the other corrections out of necessity with much less coaching.

 The Steps in a Golf Lesson and Learning the Golf Swing: